mautic/mautic-typo3/README.md

 Both currently support Mautic v4.

+TYPO3 on **PHP8 is NOT supported** with Mautic4 (because the Mautic project does not provide PHP8 support for the Mautic4 API library).
+This will only change with Mautic5 (or enough people are willing to support a custom solution - please get in touch!)

 ## Features
 The Mautic TYPO3 extension has many features that allow you to integrate your marketing automation workflow in TYPO3.